Black hole thermodynamics is around the corner: Variation of the Lagrangian form on the manifold with a corner

-Here for the notational convenience, we have suppressed the index $i$.
+with $T_{bc}=-\frac{1}{8\pi}(K_{bc}-Kh_{bc})$ the familiar Brown-York boundary energy momentum tensor.
+Whence we know that $\mathbf{B}$ gives rise to the well-known Gibbons-Hawking-York (GHY) boundary term and $\mathbf{F}$ is related to the Brown-York boundary energy momentum tensor. $\mathbf{C}$ may be a little bit unfamiliar but will play an important role in our later discussion.
+We like to have a better understanding of this term as follows.
 By Stokes theorem, the $d\mathbf{C}$ terms from both $\Sigma_1$ and $\Sigma_2$ contribute to the corner.
 Then by a straightforward calculation with the aid of Eq. (\ref{re1}) and Eq. (\ref{re2}) as well as $\psi_{abcd}n_1^ar_1^b=-\psi_{abcd}n_2^ar_2^b$, we obtain